The Italian Language Test for Citizenship

 - A communication section

-However, the specifics and lengths of one task or another may change from one type of exam to another.
+However, one task’s specifics and lengths may change from one type of exam to another.

 - CILS – the University of Siena for foreigners

 - CELI – the University of Perugia for foreigners

 All of the above Certifications can be earned in Italy and Italian foreign institutions and schools worldwide.

 I would say that the CILS certification is most recognized worldwide as it is the most significant number of examination centers worldwide spread, like Italian schools, universities, or other types of institutions.

 It is also easier to access prep material for the CILS certification online in the shape of courses or books.

 The CILS offers the citizenship applicants the possibility to take a specific certification tailored to their needs, the CILS B1 Cittadinanza.

 How does the CILS B1 for Citizenship differ from the regular CILS?